dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 <img src="/img/homeless-crisis/map2-compressed.svg" style="max-width:min(100%,800pt);" loading="lazy">
 </a>

 For sheltered non-chronic homelessness, the West Coast isn't exceptional.
 Instead, the standouts are New York at 0.42% and---press your face against the screen---the District of Columbia at 0.49%.
-This is followed by Massachusetts at 0.23% and Alaska at 0.20%.
+These are followed by Massachusetts at 0.23% and Alaska at 0.20%.

 But unsheltered chronic homelessness is very different.
 It's almost nonexistent in some places---it's 0.10% in California and 0.08% in Hawaii, but 0.0013% in Wisconsin.
 In Wisconsin, that is 80 people total.
-In California, it is 42,195. {% comment %} Even New York only has 1,595. {% endcomment %}
+In California, that's 42,195. {% comment %} Even New York only has 1,595. {% endcomment %}

 However, let me remind you---I can't emphasize this enough---this survey is done in *late January*, when it's cold in New York and *stupidly cold* in Wisconsin.
-You have to imagine that things would look different if things were done in summer, though it's hard to say by how much.
-Still, the difference might be significant in that almost all homeless in cold places have at least some interaction with social services at some point.
+You have to imagine that things would look different if things were done in Summer, though it's hard to say by how much.
+Still, the difference might be significant in that almost all homeless in cold places have at least some occasional contact with social services.

-OK, so the types of homelessness are different in different places, and they are changing over time.
+OK.
+The types of homelessness are different in different places, and they are changing over time.
 But how are they changing *in each place*?
 We still need to go deeper.

 **Unsheltered and chronic homelessness is getting worse in some places, particularly the West coast.**